code-423n4/2023-08-chainlink/docs/src/src/pools/OperatorStakingPool.sol/contract.OperatorStakingPool.md

 *precondition This contract must have at least `amount` LINK tokens as the alerter reward funds.*

+*precondition This contract must be closed (before opening or after closing).*

 ```solidity
 function withdrawAlerterReward(uint256 amount) external onlyRole(DEFAULT_ADMIN_ROLE);